anmanasyan/DS299-Capstone/docs/Survival_Class.md

-Below you can find information about the model of the project!
+Below you can find information about the class that was used for the model of the project!

-::: survival_pipeline.db_setup.models
+::: survival_pipeline.model.modelling.survival_analysis